-Whether you’re looking for a new way to host a holiday gift exchange at work or for a family function, a white elephant exchange could be a fun way to receive a great (or hysterical) gift.
+Whether you’re looking for a new way to hold a holiday gift exchange at work or for a family function, a white elephant exchange could be a fun way to receive a great (or hysterical) gift.
+Let’s talk about how to host a white elephant exchange to get this party started.

 When planning a white elephant exchange, you have several options depending on your particular situation.
 There are several variations on this idea, but most have a few consistent rules.
 Most games start with rules that are similar to this: